 The appointee will be expected to perform all acts, duties and obligations as appropriate to this position (which may be revised from time to time.)

 Hours of Attendance

-Hours of attendance will be as fixed from time to time but will amount to not less than 43 hours and 15 minutes gross per week (37 Hours Net.)
+Hours of attendance will be as fixed from time to time but will amount to on average not less than 41 hours and 15 minutes gross or 35 hours net per week.